harshareddy794/HACKTOBERFEST2020/Python/Smile_detector/readme.md

 ## Smile_detector with openCV
+> A simple python script for smile detection with `openCV` .
 1. Importing the libraries
 2. Loading the cascades
 3. Doing some smile Recognition with the webcam